-In preparation for the topic exam in Spring Quarter, second year students should form their Ph.D.
-Supervisory Committee by the last day of Autumn Quarter as described above.
-Once the committee composition is approved, the student is encouraged to contact the committee to schedule a date and time for the Topic Exam.
-Scheduling must be complete by January 31.
-The exam must take place on or before May 15.
+In preparation for the topic exam, second year students should form their Ph.D.
+Supervisory Committee as described above.
+Once the committee composition is approved, the student is encouraged to contact the committee to schedule a date and time for the Topic Exam, taking into account the timeline outlined below.
+If the exam is to take place in Autumn Quarter, scheduling should begin immediately after forming the thesis committee.
+For Winter Quarter exams, please schedule the exam at least 3 months in advance of your target exam date.
+For all students, scheduling must be complete by January 31 and the exam must take place on or before May 15.
 Exceptions to this deadline are dependent upon petitioning the Graduate Policy and Advising Committee jointly by the student and adviser no later than January 31 and are at the discretion of the committee.

 Shortly after the Topic Exam date is scheduled a temporary chair of the Ph.D.
 Supervisory Committee, preferably one of the members with a primary or joint appointment in Microbiology, will be chosen by the thesis advisor.
 The temporary chair will coordinate the following deadlines relative to the actual exam date for each student:

 1) Six weeks prior to the exam date: Deadline to submit two topic proposals to the temporary chair of the Ph.D.
 Supervisory Committee.
-For each proposed topic provide: 1) a title, 2) a paragraph briefly outlining the subject of the proposed topic and the gap in knowledge that you propose to address, 3) a hypothesis statement and the methodology that you will use to test the hypothesis, and 4) two or three recent references that serve as the basis for the topic to be explored.
+For each proposed topic provide: 1) a title, 2) a paragraph briefly outlining the subject of the proposed topic and the gap in knowledge that you propose to address, 3) a hypothesis statement and the methodology that you will use to test the hypothesis, 4) a statement asserting that neither topic proposal is based on a paper or project that is or will be the basis of a departmental journal club presentation or a proposal for a class, 5) two or three recent references that serve as the basis for the topic to be explored.
 In addition, please describe your thesis project in a short paragraph, so that the committee can judge how different your proposal will be both in subject and approach from your thesis work.

 What constitutes an acceptable Topic?
 Since one of the goals of this exercise is for you to explore and learn about an “off topic” area outside of the expertise of your lab and the focus of your thesis project, you should consider other areas of microbiology that you find intriguing.
-But, “off topic” need not be completely far afield.
+But “off topic” need not be completely far afield.
 Virology students can still propose papers on viruses, and bacteriology students can still propose papers on bacteria.
 However, pick a different organism and a different aspect of the biology of the organism than is the focus of your thesis research.
+The proposal should not be derived from papers that you have used (or plan to use) in Departmental Journal Club or in a class that includes proposal writing.
 In many cases, this experience will stimulate interest in a field that you may continue to follow or in which you may work in the future.
 You may also learn about techniques or approaches in another field that will bring a fresh perspective to your thesis work.

 How long should you spend looking for Topics?
 You can be thinking about ideas for this exercise throughout your rotations and coursework in your first year and in the beginning of your second year.
 A significant amount of time dedicated exclusively to looking for topics is unwarranted.
 Although the goal is for you to come up with the proposal topic yourself, seek advice from your thesis adviser and peers when vetting topics to make sure that the area is distinct from your thesis work and that what you learn is likely to be of use to your general knowledge and development as a microbiologist.

-2) Four weeks prior to the exam date: The Ph.D.
-Supervisory Committee will either approve both topics (in which case the student can choose) or select one of the two.
-The procedure by which the committee reaches consensus for approval will be determined by each individual committee.
-Example mechanisms could include empowering the temporary committee chair to make a unilateral decision, reaching consensus by email discussion, or scheduling a meeting to discuss the proposed topics.
-If there is a question about the suitability of the proposed topics, the Committee may request clarifications, modifications, or revisions in time to meet the four week deadline.
+2) Four weeks prior to the exam date: The temporary chair and the thesis advisor will reach an agreement to either approve both topics (in which case the student can choose) or select one of the two.
+If there is a question about the suitability of the proposed topics, the temporary chair may request clarifications, modifications, or revisions in time to meet the four-week deadline.
 In the case that the proposal is significantly outside of the expertise of the Ph.D.
-Supervisory Committee, the Committee may suggest that an additional faculty member who is an expert in the topic area be recruited for the exam.
+Supervisory Committee, the temporary chair may suggest that an additional faculty member who is an expert in the topic area be recruited for the exam.
 Since the exam date will already be set, an outside expert may not be available.
-However, a good faith effort on the part of the student to schedule an outside expert from a list of names provided by the Committee is required.
+However, a good faith effort on the part of the student to schedule an outside expert from a list of names provided by the temporary chair is required.